 My research leverages differences among the American states to draw broader inferences about governance.
 You may download my CV or view my Google Scholar profile.
 I teach courses on state politics, public lands, Utah government, and American politics generally.

 My wife, Janelle, is a full-time mom, part-time harpist, and all-time rockstar.
-We have three boys whose awesomeness defies description.
+We have four boys whose awesomeness defies description.
 If I'm not in the office or wrangling the kids, you can usually find me wandering the mountains.
 Actually, usually you can't.
 That's sort of the point.